Oulton Raidettes

 The Oulton Raidettes Women's Rugby League Club are a women's rugby league football team based in Leeds, West Yorkshire.
 They were founded in 2012 and have affiliations with the Oulton Raiders.
-As of 2025 they play in the RFL Women's Championship.
+As of 2025, they play in the National Championship.

 History

 In 2012, the team played in the Yorkshire and North East Division and made their first appearance in the Women's Challenge Cup where they played Wigan St Patricks in the first round.
 The league system was restructured several times in the following seasons with Oulton competing in Division One in 2013 and, from 2015, in the Premier Division which was the top tier of the RFL Women's Rugby League.
 In 2016 and 2017, before the group format was introduced to the Challenge Cup, Oulton reached the quarter-finals of the competition.
 In 2017, Oulton competed in the Championship and reached the Grand Final in the first season of the competition.